Middleton F.C.: History

+The 1891–92 season finished on a high as the club won the Junior Cup for the first time, gaining revenge over Hurst Ramblers at Manchester City's Hyde Road.
+The club repeated its Junior Cup triumph in 1892–93 and 1894–95, the committee doing Middleton the honour after the latter final of granting a medal to Evans, who had missed the final through injury.
+However, after the 1895 triumph, Middleton was excluded from the Junior Cup, and forced to play in the Manchester Senior Cup, until the turn of the century.

 Middleton first entered the FA Cup in 1894–95, and caused a shock in its first match at Northwich Victoria in the first qualifying round, Hall scoring the only goal of the game from a break with 20 minutes to go, from a Vics corner; the Vics had been a Football League side the previous season, and Middleton also had the luxury of missing a penalty.
 The club reached the third qualifying round in 1895–96 and 1896–97, in the latter year taking Fairfield to a replay at that stage.
 The club's best performance in the competition came in 1898–99, when it reached the fourth qualifying round (the penultimate stage), but lost at Stockport County to three second-half goals.
 Its last entry came in 1899–1900.

-The club joined the 2nd season of the original Manchester League in 1891, and once that league folded a year later, joined the original Manchester Federation.
-It spent the 1894–95 and 1895–96 seasons playing in the Lancashire Alliance, finishing 4th (out of 14) and 7th (out of 12) in the competition.
+The club had joined the original Manchester Federation for the 1892–93 season, and spent the 1894–95 and 1895–96 seasons playing in the Lancashire Alliance, finishing 4th (out of 14) and 7th (out of 12) in the competition.
 The club was turned down for membership of the Lancashire Combination in 1896–97, so joined The Combination instead, finishing mid-table in its only season.
 In 1897–98 it joined the Lancashire League.
 It spent three seasons in the competition, finishing bottom in 1899–1900, whereupon the club left for the Manchester League.
 However the club's debts were too great to continue at a lower level, and in January 1902, with the club £150 in the red and its landlord threatening Middleton with eviction for non-payment of rent, the club disbanded.

 Colours

 The first club originally wore all dark blue, with a white star on the jerseys, and changed the knickers to white for its second season.
-The revived club originally wore white jerseys and blue knickers, and as a Lancashire League club wore olive green shirts.
+The revived club originally wore white jerseys and blue knickers with white stripes, and as a Lancashire League club wore olive green shirts.